Tommy Hunter (baseball): New York Mets

 On February 14, 2021, Hunter signed a minor league contract with the New York Mets with an invitation to spring training.
 On March 25, Hunter exercised the opt-out clause in his contract and was released by the Mets.
 On March 30, Hunter re-signed with the Mets on a new minor league contract.
 On May 6, Hunter was selected to the active roster.
 On May 18, 2021, Hunter recorded his first Major League hit, a single off of Tucker Davidson of the Atlanta Braves at Truist Park.
 After the game he described it as fulfilling and said it made him feel like "a real baseball player."
 On June 10, Hunter was placed on the 60-day injured list with lower back pain.
 In 4 games with the Mets, Hunter pitched eight scoreless innings with six strikeouts.

 Tampa Bay Rays (second stint)

 On July 23, 2021, Hunter was traded to the Tampa Bay Rays alongside minor league catcher Matthew Dyer in exchange for Rich Hill.

 New York Mets (second stint)

-On May 2, 2022, Hunter signed a minor league deal with the New York Mets.
-He resigned on a minor league deal on December 6, 2022.
+On May 2, 2022, Hunter signed a minor league deal with the New York Mets and was assigned to the Triple-A Syracuse Mets.
+On June 17, Hunter was selected to the 40-man roster and active rosters.
+Hunter made 18 appearances for the Mets in 2022, pitching to an 0–1 record and 2.48 ERA with 22 strikeouts in 22 1/3 innings pitched.

+On December 6, 2022, Hunter re-signed with the Mets on a minor league contract.
+On March 27, 2023, Hunter was selected to the 40-man roster.
+In 14 appearances for the Mets, Hunter struggled to a 6.85 ERA with 20 strikeouts in 23 2/3 innings pitched.
+He was designated for assignment by the team on June 10.
+He was released by New York on June 13.

+On October 11, 2023, Hunter announced his retirement from professional baseball on former teammate Adam Jones' podcast.